PESO and property development

 Here are five suggestions to get you started:

 - What’s in a name?
 Tell the story of your scheme’s brand.
 Does it have a historic link to the region?
 Describes the view or outlook?
 Does it speak to relocators or local people?

 - Galleries – Use images of your site, your people, your property, CGIs or timelapse to engage your audience.
 Give each gallery a theme or caption.
 Offer to media as a ‘first glimpse’ or use to support a paid online campaign.

 - Buyers – Let your buyers be your advocates.
 Use interviews, Vox pops, and testimonials to do the talking for you.

-- League tables – we all love a list, a top five, a league table,– winners and losers.
-This short-form content (much like this blog) is popular with press and easy to tailor for social.
+- League tables – we all love a list, a top-five, a league table,– winners and losers.
+This short-form content (much like this blog) is popular with the press and easy to tailor for social.
 Think about what data you have and how you can use it to paint a picture – What’s the top choice for colour schemes?
 Carpets or vinyl?
 Most and least popular locations?
 Open plan or individual offices?
 The list goes on…

 - Spotlight on the trades – There will have been a wealth of experts involved in the planning, design, construction of your scheme.
 Give them a platform to talk about their challenges and successes in their part of the project.
 This will give depth to your story and you can encourage them to share the content through their own business channels, increasing the reach.